Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 ## Building the DEV Cluster

 ### Tools Used
-**Packer**
-: An open source tool that will help us build the Vagrant box files so that VirtualBox can run.
+**Windows 7 SP1:** Our host operating system **Packer:** An open source tool that will help us build the Vagrant box files so that VirtualBox can run
-**Cygwin**
-: You can think of it as an OS that adds a layer on top of Windows to enable Linux applications to run.
+**Cygwin:** You can think of it as an OS that adds a layer on top of Windows and allows us to run Linux applications
-**Vagrant 2.0.2**
-: The virtual machine manager that will help us setup and configure our VM.
+**Vagrant 2.0.2:** The virtual machine manager that will help us setup and configure our VM **VirtualBox 5.2.12:** The virtualization application that creates the VM for centOS
-**VirtualBox 5.2.12**
-: The virtualization application that creates the VM for centOS.
-**Windows 7 SP1**
-: Our host Operating System.

 You need to perform all of the commands from the project's root directory unless otherwise stated.

 ### Setting up with Packer

 - Install Packer from here: [Packer Installation](https://www.packer.io)
-- To access Packer from the command line, you must add it to the PATH system variable.
+- To access Packer from the command line, add it to the PATH system variable.
 - Upgrade PowerShell to at least version 4.0.
-- The package can be found here: [Packer Package](https://www.microsoft.com/en-us/download/details.aspx?id=40855)
+The package can be found here: [PowerShell](https://www.microsoft.com/en-us/download/details.aspx?id=40855)
-- Have a look at the box-build project sources on the Git Server: git.server.com/box-build.git
+- Have a look at the box-build project sources on the Git Server: git.server.com/box-build.git Next, we need to configure proxy in CentOS.
-- To configure proxy in CentOS, edit the [centos-base-variables.json](centos-base-variables.json) file to specify the credentials for the proxy server.
+- Edit the [centos-base-variables.json](centos-base-variables.json) file to specify the credentials for the proxy server.
 Remember to HTML-encode non-alphanumeric characters.

+Now, we have to use Cygwin to run several commands and create the Vagrant box files to run VirtualBox.
 Before running a command, make sure that all of the files in the project contain Unix style line endings.

 - Open Cygwin and change the directory to the project folder.